mannodermaus/android-junit5/README.md

 > in the same way.
 Therefore, please resort to using Gradle for unit testing in Android Studio 2.

-All versions up to and including **Android Studio 3.0 Beta 7** are built on a version of IntelliJ IDEA that depends on outdated JUnit 5 APIs.
+All versions up to and including **Android Studio 3.0 RC 1** are built on a version of IntelliJ IDEA that depends on outdated JUnit 5 APIs.
 Therefore, your tests will fail with an Exception similar to the following when you try to launch your tests from inside the IDE (using an *Android JUnit* Run Configuration):